lowbudgetlcs/dennys/README.md

 <!-- USAGE EXAMPLES -->
 ## Development Notes

+### EXTREMELY IMPORTANT

+To allow for easy API documentation, we have adopted a design-first appraoch to API development.
+EVERY new API endpoint MUST be created via the Swagger Editor.
+This way, we have a constantly up-to-date openapi.yaml file that can be imported into Postman AND accessed in production for very easy documentation and development.

 The `Makefile` contains many useful commands to build/run this application locally- the following are short descriptions of each.

-* `make build` - Builds an application image from source.
+* `make build` - Builds the application image from source.
 * `make debug-build` - Runs a build with plaintext output.
 This is useful to debug build-time failures.
-* `make run` - Runs docker-compose up on the application and its dependencies.
+* `make run` - Starts the application and several dependencies.
 * `make test` - Runs tests in docker container.
+* `make jooq` - Runs Jooq code generation against an ephemeral postgres database.
+This MUST be run after every schema change.
 * `make stop` - Stops all containers, and removes them.
 It is a good habit to run this after ctrl-C-ing `make run`.
-* `make drop` - Deletes the volumes used by pgAdmin and postgres.
+* `make db` - Starts the database and pgadmin.
+* `make swag` - Starts the Swagger Editor, accessible within your browser.

-Below are example post-match callbacks Riot will send- these are compatible with the dev database provided:
+Below are example post-match callbacks Riot will send when a tournament game completes:

 Game 1: